sleepymalc/pbb.wtf/content/posts/2022-03-01-LaTeX-Inkscape/index.md

 </p>

-You can find my key-binding setup in this repo.
+You can find my keybinding setup in this repo.
 But stay tuned, there is more to come!
 Let's go to the last thing covered in Gilles Castel's post, correcting spelling mistakes.

 ### Correcting spelling mistakes on the fly